 The orange cream taffy and the caramels were a family favorite.

-Hotels, camping, or goat farms - the options are endless
+Hotels, camping, or goat farms - we've tried them all!

 Hotels